What type of lens is used to correct nearsightedness?

-Lenses used to correct nearsightedness are concave in shape.
+Minus lenses are concave in shape.
 In other words, they are thinnest at the center and thicker at the edge.
 This lens shape moves the focus of light from in front of the retina directly onto its surface.
 This shift corrects the blurry distance vision caused by nearsightedness.

-The power of lenses that correct nearsightedness is measured in units called diopters (D).
+The power of a lens that corrects myopia is measured in units called diopters (D).
 The lens powers on an eyeglass prescription for myopia always begin with a minus sign.
 The higher the power number of the lens, the more myopia it corrects.

 For example, a -6.00 D lens corrects twice the amount of nearsightedness as a -3.00 D lens.

-High-index lenses typically are recommended for correcting nearsightedness greater than -3.00 diopters.
-These lenses are thinner and lighter than regular plastic lenses, making them more attractive and comfortable.
+High-index lenses are typically recommended for correcting nearsightedness greater than -3.00 diopters.
+They are thinner and lighter than regular plastic lenses, so they are more attractive and comfortable.

-Also, anti-reflective coating is highly recommended for lenses that correct nearsightedness.
-AR coating eliminates distracting reflections in the lenses, making them appear thinner and more attractive.
-Eliminating reflections also improves vision and comfort.
+Also, anti-reflective (AR) coating is highly recommended for lenses that correct nearsightedness.
+AR coating prevents distracting reflections in the lenses and improves vision and comfort.